Prime Numbers & Factors Class 6 Worksheet — Free PDF Download with Answers

 What are Prime Numbers and Factors?

+Looking for a class 6 math worksheet or maths worksheet for class 6 with answers?
+This comprehensive resource covers everything you need.
 A factor of a number divides it exactly without leaving a remainder.
 A prime number is a natural number greater than that has no factors other than and itself.
 Numbers with more than two factors are called composite numbers.
 The number is neither prime nor composite.

 Prime numbers are the atoms of arithmetic — every whole number greater than can be expressed as a product of primes in exactly one way (up to order).
 This is called the Fundamental Theorem of Arithmetic, and while you will study it formally in higher classes, the Class 6 chapter on prime factorisation gives you a practical taste of it.